 Description: A COHIBA project title.
+Argument: String.
+Default: Empty string.

-A.1.2 project-description> (optional)
+A.1.2 <project-description>

 Description: Detailed description of the project.
+Argument: String.

-A.1.3 <seed> (optional)
+A.1.3 <seed>

 Description: Sets the random seed for the random number generator used in simulations.
 The argument is either a file name containing a random seed or a random seed.
 Any valid number is accepted as a random seed.
-The random seed file is located in the directory specified in project-directory.
+The random seed file is located in the directory specified in project-directory>.
 The default name of the random seed file is seed.dat.
 When running a simulation, a new random seed is always written to the random seed file at the end of the simulation.
 A new file will be created if it does not exist.
 It is also possible to set the random seed employing the option -s on the command line.
-E.g.: cohiba.exe -s 123 model-file.xml.
+E.g.: cohiba.exe -s 123 model\file.xml.
 See Section 4.1.
-This will have precedence over random seeds specified in the COHIBA model file or the random seed file.
+This will have precedence over random seed specified in the COHIBA model file or the random seed file.
 If the random seed is unspecified and the random seed file does not exist, an automatic random seed will be generated based on the system clock.